Cinema of Argentina: 1983–1994: After the return to democracy

-Contemporary cinema

-1990s
+1994–2015: New legislation and stylistic renovation

-The 1990s brought another New Argentine Cinema wave, marked by classical cinema and a twist from Independent Argentine Production.
+The mid-1990s brought another New Argentine Cinema wave.
 In 1991, Marco Bechis' Alambrado ("Chicken Wire") was released.
 That same year, activist film-maker Fernando "Pino" Solanas released his third major film, The Journey (1992), a surreal overview of prevailing social conditions in Latin America.
 Existential angst continued to dominate the Argentine film agenda, however, with Eliseo Subiela's El lado oscuro del corazon ("Dark Side of the Heart," 1992) and Adolfo Aristarain's A Place in the World (1992) – notable also for its having been nominated for an Oscar.

 Later in the 1990s, the focus began to shift towards Argentina's mounting social problems, such as rising homelessness and crime.
 Alejandro Agresti's Buenos Aires vice versa (1996) rescued the beauty of feelings in the shadows of poverty in Buenos Aires and Bruno Stagnaro's Pizza, Beer, and Cigarettes (1997) looked into the human duality of even the most incorrigible and violent individuals.

-Having an intense past and rich cultural heritage to draw on, directors continued to reach back with moody period pieces like Eduardo Mignogna's Flop (1990), Maria Luisa Bemberg's De eso no se habla ("You Don't Discuss Certain Things," 1993, her last and one of Italian leading man's Marcello Mastroianni's last roles, as well), Santiago Oves' rendition of Rodolfo Walsh's Agatha Christie-esque tale Asesinato a distancia ("Murder from a Distance," 1998), as well as bio-pics like Leonardo Favio's Raging Bull-esque Gatica, el mono (1993) and Javier Torre's Lola Mora (1996).
+Drawing on Argentina's history and cultural heritage, directors continued to make period dramas such as Eduardo Mignogna's Flop (1990), María Luisa Bemberg's De eso no se habla (You Don't Discuss Certain Things, 1993), which featured Marcello Mastroianni in one of his final roles, and Santiago Oves' adaptation of Rodolfo Walsh's Agatha Christie-influenced story Asesinato a distancia (Murder from a Distance, 1998).
+Biographical films from the period included Leonardo Favio's Gatica, el mono (1993), about boxer José María Gatica, and Javier Torre's Lola Mora (1996), about the Argentine sculptor.

 Political history was re-examined with films like Eduardo Calcagno's controversial take on 1970s-era Argentine film censor Paulino Tato (played by Argentina's most prolific character actor, Ulises Dumont) in El Censor (1995), Juan J. Jusid's indictment of the old compulsory military training system, Bajo Bandera ("At Half Mast," 1997), Marco Bechis' Garage Olimpo (1999), which took viewers into one of the dictatorship's most brutal torture dungeons and Juan Carlos Desanzo's answer to Madonna's Evita, his 1996 Eva Perón (a portrait of a far more complex first lady than the one Andrew Lloyd Webber had taken up).

 Popular culture had its turn on the Argentine screen.
 Alejandro Doria's Cien veces no debo ("I Don't Owe You Forever," 1990) took an irreverent peek into a typical middle-class Argentine home, Jose Santiso's De mi barrio con amor ("From My Neighborhood, with Love," 1996) is a must-see for anyone planning to visit Buenos Aires' bohemian southside and Rodolfo Pagliere's El día que Maradona conoció a Gardel ("The Day Maradona Met Gardel," 1996) is an inventive ode to two standards of Argentine culture.